Preventing Data Breaches In Your Organization

 The common mistake of employees when deleting sensitive files is not making sure if there’s an existing file duplicate.
-Often times, they delete files thinking that was everything of it.
+Oftentimes, they delete files thinking that was everything of it.
 Getting rid of sensitive data in a correct manner is only winning half the battle.
-Minimizing the risk of data breaches before it turns to huge problem using the proper data disposal techniques is a surefire win.
+Minimizing the risk of data breaches before it turns into a huge problem using the proper data disposal techniques is a surefire win.

 Monitor Your BYOD Programs

 Bring Your Own Device or BYOD, is a program where employees bring their own computers, tablets, cellphones, etc. to work.
 Many organizations believed this to boost productivity and employee morale.

 Although this may be true, you could open a pandora’s box of unwanted consequences.

 Personal devices aren’t strictly controlled and monitored by management and so company information may not be secured.
 You increase the chance of having a data breach.
 On top of that, this leaves your

 and system administrators frustrated as they now have to understand volumes of updates and patches for different devices with different operating systems.

 To avoid these risks without having to terminate the BYOD Policy, understand the potential harm that goes with this and provide an extra layer of protection that can double secure your business data.
 It can be through a password and device encryption requirement, update and patch requirements, or making use of tracking software.